dzlab/coursera/GCP/Professional Cloud Developer/Reading.md

 | VPC flow logs | uses the substrate specific logging to capture everything. | [link](https://cloud.google.com/vpc/docs/using-flow-logs) [course](https://cloudacademy.com/course/implementing-a-gcp-virtual-private-cloud-1224/vpc-flow-logs/)

 #### Export
+Logging retains app and audit logs for a limited period of time.
+You might need to retain logs for longer periods to meet compliance obligations.
+Alternatively, you might want to keep logs for historical analysis.

+You can route logs to Cloud Storage, BigQuery, and Pub/Sub.
+Using filters, you can include or exclude resources from the export.
+For example, you can export all Compute Engine logs but exclude high-volume logs from Cloud Load Balancing.

 - Configuration https://cloud.google.com/logging/docs/export/configure_export_v2
 - Sinks https://cloud.google.com/logging/docs/export/using_exported_logs